Is Amherst "need-blind"?

 How are outside scholarships and employer benefits handled?

 Amherst allows outside scholarships and employer tuition benefits to replace self-help (work), before scholarship aid, in a financial aid award.
 Outside scholarships in excess of self-help reduce scholarship aid that would otherwise be provided by Amherst.
 Outside scholarships can not replace the expected family contribution.

 Is there assistance for parents?

 Yes, a monthly payment plan is available to help parents spread out each semester's payment over 5 months.

 Is financial aid assured in the future?

 Each year students must re-apply for financial aid.
 Changes in the cost of attendance as well as changes in your and your family's financial situation, family size and number of children in college can affect your need and, therefore, your eligibility for aid.
-There may also be small changes in the amount included in your aid award for loan and work.
+There may also be small changes in the amount included in your aid award for work.
 Even so, Amherst will always meet your full demonstrated need — whether that figure increases or decreases.

 As a "Regular Decision" applicant, when will I receive my financial aid package?